Chevrolet Tahoe: GMC Yukon

 For 1992, GMC renamed the full-size Jimmy as the GMC Yukon, giving the previous nameplate to its mid-size SUV.
 Sharing its bodywork with both the GMC Suburban and the GMC Sierra 1500, the Yukon was a divisional counterpart of the Chevrolet Blazer.

 In line with the Sierra pickup truck, GMC offered the Yukon in base, SLE, and SLT trims.
 From 1992 to 1994, a flagship Yukon GT was offered.
 Styled with a body-color grille, front and rear bumpers, the GT featured "Yukon GT" names on both doors and bucket seats with a center console.

-After 1997, the three-door Yukon was retired, leaving only the five-door Yukon wagon.
+The three-door Yukon was retired after 1997, leaving only the five-door Yukon wagon.